Student Health Services (SHS) provides compassionate and inclusive healthcare to all registered UAlbany students.

 Note: For information on what immunization and health information is required to enroll at UAlbany, please visit our Immunization & Health Requirements page.

-Immunizations are provided for a fee, with prices varying by vaccine.
+We provide the MMR (Measles, Mumps, Rubella) immunization for a fee.
 Fees are billed to your student account, where they are listed as “Health Services.”

 Schedule an appointment.
 Note: Immunizations not available at our clinic may be obtained locally, with your provider’s assistance if necessary.